 All software has bugs.
 But not all bugs get fixed.
-Software teams must decide which bugs to fix, and when, and this is where the bug triage process comes in.
+Software teams must decide which bugs to fix, and when, and this is where the bug triage process comes in to play.

 Let’s define the word “Triage”